alinemayworm/worldstats/README.md

 ## Running the application

-After installing the dependencies, run the application using the command npm run start or ng serve
+After installing the dependencies, run the application using the command npm run start or ng serve in the root of the project

 ```bash
 npm run start